uccl-project/uccl-project.github.io/src/content/posts/about-uccl.md

 ## Getting involved

-UCCL is an open-source project, and we welcome contributions from the community.
+UCCL-Tran is an open-source project, and we welcome contributions from the community.
 You can find the source code on [github.com/uccl-project/uccl](https://github.com/uccl-project/uccl).
-We encourage you to try UCCL, report issues, and contribute to the project.
+We encourage you to try UCCL-Tran, report issues, and contribute to the project.

 ---
 [^1]: Gangidi, Adithya, et al. "Rdma over ethernet for distributed training at meta scale."
 Proceedings of the ACM SIGCOMM Conference 2024.
 [Paper link](https://engineering.fb.com/wp-content/uploads/2024/08/sigcomm24-final246.pdf)